FoA-game/UpperNuovartica/EP1/stories.md

 ## UN A - Shadowless Lamp

-Nuovartica, the only paradise of human civilization, promises to ensure the personal safety of every resident at all costs.
-After the Great Disruption, the survivors constantly remind themselves that the shadows of war, disease, hunger, and death have never been far away.
-Life still faces various threats—whether from violent attacks or invisible killers like the Ceras aerosol.
+After the Third Great Disruption, survivors live in reverence, ever mindful that the shadows of war, disease, hunger, and death continue to linger.
+Nuovartica, hailed as the only paradise, stands as the final salvation of human civilization.

-From the day the rulers of the White Tower announced its completion, the "Omninet" has become the eyes of the city.
-Drones silently patrol the skies; microphones within walls capture every whisper; and even in the most secluded corners, the ceaseless surveillance of infrared cameras and laser radars leaves no misdeed concealed.
-These mechanical guardians, tireless in their watch, ensure that no cracks or turbulence can gestate beneath the surface of order.
-In this expanse, solitude and darkness cease to exist.
+“This city will protect the safety of every resident at all costs.”
+From the moment the White Tower declared the city complete, the "Omninet" became its omniscient eyes.
+Drones silently patrol the skies while microphones lie hidden within the walls.
+Even the most secluded corners cannot escape the relentless surveillance of infrared cameras and laser radars.
+These mechanical guardians, tireless in their watch, carry out their sacred duty to ensure that the sanctity of order remains unblemished.
+In this eternal light, darkness and sin have nowhere to hide.

-Yet, beneath this omnipresent surveillance, a clandestine yearning for a corner of privacy takes root.
-Even as light pervades every inch of the city, some seek shadows to hide their secrets.
-Under the watchful eye of the Omninet, an unknown question quietly emerges: what is left of freedom when every breath is monitored?
+Yet, beneath this omnipresent gaze, a clandestine yearning begins to take root.
+Even as light pervades every inch of the city, some seek shadows to conceal their secrets.
+Under the watchful eye of the Omninet, an unknown question quietly emerges: what is left of freedom when every breath is observed?

 ## UN B - SAD Citizens